suryamondal/useful_git_commands/README.md

 git push -u origin1 main
 ```

-### Clone a remote repository to local terminal:
+### Clone a remote repository to another terminal:
-Now say, you pushed a branch to `origin1` from a different terminal.
+Now say, you pushed a branch to `origin1` from a terminal.
 You want to get the it to a new terminal.
 Just execute the following.
 ```
 git clone git@github.com:suryamondal/useful_git_commands.git